How To Get Wifi In A Garden Officeadmin

 Have you tried an Ethernet cable?

-Laying an Ethernet cable between your home and garden office is the most secure means of establishing an internet connection and is probably the best option for a fast and reliable connection.
+Laying an Ethernet cable between your home and garden office shed is the most secure means of establishing an internet connection and is probably the best option for a fast and reliable connection.

 If you have recently had your garden office built and have yet to install an electricity cable to your new outbuilding, it would be a good idea to arrange for the Ethernet cable to be laid simultaneously and placed next to the power cables.
 Installing retrospectively will require additional time and effort.